Lambing should be fun.

 Feeding and management during late gestation can determine success

-of the lambing season and sheep enterprise.
-While random problems occur, most problems
+(or failure) of the lambing season and sheep enterprise.
+While random problems are not uncommon, most problems

 can be prevented and result from improper feeding and management,